heavyblotto/memorativa/docs/readme.md

 Content would typically be submitted manually (add a link) or automatically generated when a user on X.com bookmarks or shares a post, as one example.
 A user would link and authorize their X account and then be able to add content to the palace.
 The link would then be stored and automatically organized and curated in a memory palace, based on various symbolic patterns, relationships, and organizational patterns.
 Similarly, the content from the link (news, blog, tweet, video, etc.) would be analyzed, extracted to text and metadata, represented as data, and then stored and automatically curated in a memory palace, based on various symbolic patterns, relationships, and organizational patterns.

 ### Lenses
 Memorativa uses lenses to organize content within a memory palace.
 Astrological lens is the primary organizational pattern.
 One function of the lens is to provide a symbolic overview of the palace.
 Natal charts (horoscopes) are used to identify and categorize content, such as the user's natal chart, the chart of an event, a time or place submitted or associated with the content, the actual creation date and location of the content, and the user's current or past location.
 Content can be categorized according to attributes that map to houses, planets, aspects, and other symbolic patterns.
-Further, the app uses real-time astonomical data and calculations to identify and categorize content based on the analysis of natal and mundane charts, including planetary aspects, planetary stations, and planetary hours, celestial bodies, and lunar phases.
+Further, the app uses real-time astronomical data and calculations to identify and categorize content based on the analysis of natal and mundane charts, including planetary aspects, planetary stations, and planetary hours, celestial bodies, and lunar phases.
 This analysis can passively applied to content associated with news, world events, and trending topics, and can also be used to identify and categorize content based on the user's current or past location.

 Each entry into the memory palace can be analyzed by the user according to a chosen divinatory method such as tarot, astrology, i-ching, or other esoteric frameworks.
 The results of the operation are automatically stored and displayed in the memory palace.
 The user can then search for content based on various symbolic patterns, relationships, and organizational patterns based on the outcomes.
 Different entries can be combined and analyzed to create a deeper symbolic understanding of the content.

 The app uses a custom data model that users can export, edit, and modify.
 Users should be able to easily add their own types of symbolic lenses from other esoteric or symbolic frameworks.

-NSFW content can be added so as not to disallow artistic expression or private curation of personal content, but is always private and can never be shared or distibuted.
+NSFW content can be added so as not to disallow artistic expression or private curation of personal content, but is always private and can never be shared or distributed.
 Further, content will be still be moderated by the app using AI tools to remove any illegal, explicit, or pornographic content.
 Similar certain words and links will also be removed by the app.

 ## Overview of Method of Loci
 - **Memory Loci**